javiernunez/weather-console/README.md

 ### Why the lack of documentation in the code?
 I am a defender of code explaining itself.
 New features like Type hinting and choosing the good naming and structure should be enough to understand the code.
 So I hope you don't need any code documentation to understand how all is working.

+### .env file not ignored
+Should be ignored for API key security, for simplicity I left it there.